sanahfatima/FMCSA_TX_DATA_ANALYSIS/README.md

 How many companies handle hazardous materials?
 How has new company formation changed over time?
 Which segments represent the best marketing opportunities?

+## How Marketing Teams Can Use This Dashboard
+### Lead Targeting
+Filter by new authorities + small fleets + active status Export ranked lists for sales and outreach

+### Campaign Planning
+Allocate Google Ads budget to high-density & high-growth cities Adjust messaging based on carrier operation type

+### Channel Strategy
+Owner-operators → Paid search & outbound
+Mid-size fleets → Email + retargeting
+Large fleets → Enterprise sales & partnerships

+## Conclusion
+This dashboard transforms raw FMCSA registration data into a decision-support system for marketing strategy, lead generation, and market analysis.
+It enables stakeholders to move from descriptive reporting to actionable targeting, ensuring marketing resources are deployed where they generate the highest return.